OK Now

-OK Now is second studio album by American singer and songwriter Jon McLaughlin.
+OK Now is the second studio album by American singer and songwriter Jon McLaughlin.
 It was released on October 7, 2008, through The Island Def Jam Music Group.

 Singles

 The lead and only single from the album, "Beating My Heart", was released on June 17, 2008.
 The song peaked at number 18 on Billboard's Adult Top 40 chart and at number 27 on Billboard's Hot Christian Songs chart, respectively.
 The single is McLaughlin's most successful song to date.